evangelopolot/evangelopolot/README.md

-## 👋 I'm Evangel
+## 👋 About Me

-I'm a computer science student currently on a software engineering placement.
+Hi there!
+I'm a passionate undergrad computer science student currently pursuing a software engineering placement.
+I have a strong foundation in various programming languages and technologies, including JavaScript, Java, JUnit, Node.js, MongoDB, HTML, CSS, and C++.
 ---
 ### 🧰 Languages and Tools